iron-io/docs/worker/reference/cli/index.md

 Where `$WORKER` is replaced by the name of your worker file, minus the .worker.

+Sometimes, you want to limit the number of parallel workers for any given task, to prevent external resources like databases or APIs from crashing under the weight of your workers' requests.
+We have a [max_concurrency](http://blog.iron.io/2012/08/ironworkers-most-requested-feature-is.html) feature that lets you do just this.
+To use it, simply use the `--max-concurrency` option when uploading a worker:

+{% highlight bash %}
+iron_worker upload $WORKER --max-concurrency
+{% endhighlight %}

 There are additional options available to the upload command; you can find a list of them by running `iron_worker upload --help`.
+All of these options can be mixed and matched at will to easily create very complex, specific behaviors.

 ## Queuing Tasks